-5.16 In order to conserve the sense of place within Winchfield Parish, it is important that future development proposals respect the distinctive landscape character described in the Landscape Character Assessment, having particular regard to the key characteristics identified.
+5.15 In order to conserve the sense of place within Winchfield Parish, it is important that future development proposals respect the distinctive landscape character described having particular regard to the key characteristics identified.
+Policy NE1 sets out the Plan's approach to this important matter.
+The settlement boundaries referenced in the policy are shown in Figures 7.1, 7.2 and 7.3 of this Plan.'